20 Nov 2012 Hey, make believer - the puppets

 The puppet is a flat silhouette (white cardboard again) and it sits vertically.
 The shaft however is horizontal.
 Stick a crank on the back of it.
 Now turn it.
 That works, right?
 That’s because the crank is also on the same plane - horizontal - as the shaft.
 Now extend the end of the crank so it’s long, and is vertical - at 90 degrees from the shaft.
 It sticks, because now the crank wants to turn vertically, but can’t because it’s attached to something on a horizontal. … Boy, I hope that makes sense.
 Anyway, get out a scrap piece of wire, insert it into a piece of cardboard.
 Turn it; it works.
 Now bend the wire so it has a 90 degree angle.
 Turn it; it should still work.
 Hold the wire so the cardboard is above your head.
 Turn it; it’ll get stuck.

 Anyway, this long detour into nowhere had me baffled for weeks.
 And then I realised I was trying too hard.
 It was time to get back to basics.
 I remembered that for my show City Head, I’d come up with a fairly simple method of creating a waterfall effect.
-(Excerpt of show here; behind-the-scenes video of how it all works here, here and here) As you can see, the waterfall is basically a piece of ribbon, one half blue, the other black.
+(Excerpt of show here; behind-the-scenes video of how it all works here, here and here) The waterfall is basically a piece of ribbon, one half blue, the other black.
 It runs through a slit at the top of the box, down over the front of the box, and back into another slit at the bottom.
 It’s a very long ribbon, so all you need to do is pull the ribbon at the bottom to make the waterfall ‘flow’.
 Pulling the ribbon from the top makes the ‘flow’ go backwards, allowing for a re-set for the next show.

 Rolling puppet pictured from the side.
 This too is before the final touches.
 From right to left: the hot glue on the front of the puppet; the puppet itself, the cardboard; another dab of glue to prevent the puppet from hitting the main rod; the main rod/handle; the shaft with a ribbon rolled around it.
 We ended up using black ribbon instead of white.
 More info below.